Namara inscription: Discovery

-The inscription was found on 4 April 1901 by two French archaeologists, René Dussaud and Frédéric Macler, at al-Namara (also Namārah; modern Nimreh) near Shahba and Jabal al-Druze in southern Syria, about 100 km south of Damascus and 50 km northeast Bosra, and 120 km east of the Sea of Galilee.
+The inscription was found on 4 April 1901 by two French archaeologists, René Dussaud and Frédéric Macler, at al-Namara (also Namārah; south of Al-Safa, near Shahba and Jabal al-Druze in southern Syria, about 100 km south of Damascus and 50 km northeast Bosra, and 120 km east of the Sea of Galilee.
 The location was near the boundary of the Roman Empire at the date it was carved, the Limes Arabicus of the province of Arabia Petraea.
 Al-Namara was later the site of a Roman fort.

-History
+Historical background

 The inscription is carved in five lines on a block of basalt, which may have been the lintel for a tomb.
 It is the epitaph of a recently deceased Arab king of the Lakhmids, Imru' al-Qays ibn 'Amr, and dated securely to AD 328.
-Imru' al-Qays followed his father 'Amr ibn Adi in using a large army and navy to conquer much of Iraq and the Arabian peninsula from their capital at al-Hirah.
+Imru' al-Qays followed his father 'Amr ibn Adi in using a large army and navy to conquer much of Iraq and the Arabian Peninsula from their capital at al-Hirah.
 At this time, they were vassals of the Persian Sassanids.
 Raids on Iran triggered a campaign by Sassanid emperor Shapur II which conquered the Iraqi lands, and Imru' al-Qays retreated to Bahrain.
 He moved to Syria to seek help from the Roman emperor Constantine.
-Imru' al-Qays converted to Christianity before his death in Syria and was entombed in the Syrian desert.
+Imru' al-Qays converted to Christianity before his death in Syria and was entombed in the Syrian Desert.
 His conversion is mentioned in the Arab history of Hisham Ibn Al-Kalbi, an early ninth century scholar, but Irfan Shahîd notes "there is not a single Christian formula or symbol in the inscription."
 While Theodor Nöldeke argued against a Christian affiliation of Imru' al Qays bin 'Amr, Shahid noted that his Christian belief could be "heretical or of the Manichaean type".